Treating & Managing NHL

 Immunotherapy

 Immunotherapy boosts the patient’s own immune system to fight cancer.
 This includes the use of modified T cells and checkpoint inhibitors.
-In chimeric antigen receptor (CAR) T cell therapy (CAR T), T cells are collected from the patient and modified to contain specific proteins called receptors.
-The receptors allow these modified T cells to recognize cancer cells that have the target protein that binds to these receptors.
-These modified T cells are grown in a lab and then returned to the patient’s body.
+Chimeric antigen receptor (CAR) T-cell therapy involves harvesting autologous T cells, genetically engineering them to express tumor-specific receptors, expanding them ex vivo, and reinfusing them into the patient to target lymphoma cells.
 An immune checkpoint inhibitor binds to PD-1 or PD-L1, receptors located on the surface of the lymphoma cell preventing it from evading the body’s immune response.4, 6

 Targeted therapy

 Targeted therapies act against a specific component within the molecular pathway involved in tumorigenesis.
-Several targeted therapies are currently approved by the FDA.4,8
+Several targeted therapies are currently approved by the FDA.4

-• Anti-CD20 Monoclonal antibodies (mAbs): rituximab, obinutuzumab, and ofatumumab4,8
+- Anti-CD20 Monoclonal antibodies (mAbs): rituximab, obinutuzumab, and ofatumumab4

-• Bispecific antibodies: Glofitamab, epcoritamab (approved for DLBCL), mosunetuzumab (approved for FL), odronextamab (currently in late-stage clinical development for use in both FL and DLBCL)4,8
+- Bispecific antibodies: glofitamab, epcoritamab (approved for DLBCL), mosunetuzumab (approved for FL), odronextamab (currently approved for use in the European Union to treat adult patients with relapsed or refractory (R/R) FL or R/R DLBCL, after two or more lines of systemic therapy; odronextamab is also in late-stage clinical development for use in both FL and DLBCL in the United States)4,7

 Bispecific antibodies (BsAbs) are novel targeted therapies that are revolutionizing the treatment landscape of B cell NHL.
 In the relapsed/refractory setting, salvage chemotherapy and autologous stem cell transplantation show favorable outcomes in ~50% of patients, whereas the other half will have a poorer outcome with a median overall survival of less than 12 months.
 This unmet need reinforced the importance of innovative therapies like the BsAbs.9

 BsAbs are antibody-based molecules which target an antigen of interest and engage a host immune cell, such as T cells, to trigger immune mediated direct cell cytotoxicity or phagocytosis.
-The clinical use of T-cell engaging antibodies in B-cell neoplasms began with the use of blinatumomab [an anti-CD19 BsAb) in acute lymphoblastic leukemia.
-Recently, the US-FDA approved glofitamab and epcoritamab in relapsed or refractory (R/R) DLBCL and mosunetuzumab in R/R follicular lymphoma (FL).9,10 The table below lists major bispecific antibodies.
+The clinical use of T-cell engaging antibodies in B-cell neoplasms began with the use of blinatumomab (an anti-CD19 BsAb) in acute lymphoblastic leukemia.
+Recently, the US-FDA approved glofitamab and epcoritamab in relapsed or refractory (R/R) DLBCL and mosunetuzumab in R/R follicular lymphoma (FL).9,10 The table below lists bispecific antibodies that are active in NHL.

 Mosunetuzumab

 It is one of the first BsAbs developed for R/R FL is a full-length, humanized, immunoglobulin G1 based BsAb targeting CD20 on B-cells and CD3 on T-cells developed.
 A multicenter, single-arm phase II pivotal trial (NCT02500407) studied efficacy of mosunetuzumab in 90 fit adult patients with R/R FL (grade 1–3a), after at least two prior lines of treatment, including an anti-CD20 therapy and an alkylating agent.
 The study demonstrated a reduction in tumor size in 95% of patients after a median follow-up of 18.3 months.
-The ORR and CR rates were 80 and 60%, respectively, and 70% of complete responders maintained response for at least 18 months.
-The observed CR rate was significantly higher (P <0.0001) than the historical control CR rate of 14% reported with copanlisib therapy, thereby meeting the primary study endpoint.
-These data led to the regulatory approval of mosunetuzumab for patients with R/R FL after ≥2 prior lines of therapy in 2022.
-An updated result of this pivotal phase II study after a median follow-up of 27 months showed a 2-year PFS of 51.4% (95% CI: 39.4–63.3).
-Mosunetuzumab was associated with longer PFS when compared to the PFS of patients’ last prior therapy (2-year PFS: 23.5%, 95% CI: 14.5–32.5), although limitations should be noted for retrospective comparisons.9
+The ORR and CR rates were 80% and 60%, respectively, and 70% of complete responders maintained response for at least 18 months.
+The observed CR rate was significantly higher (P <.0001) than the historical control CR rate of 14% reported with copanlisib therapy, thereby meeting the primary study endpoint.
+These data led to the regulatory approval of mosunetuzumab for patients with R/R FL after ≥2 prior lines of therapy in 2022.8 An updated result of this pivotal phase II study after a median follow-up of 37.4 months showed that mosunetuzumab was associated with a CR rate of 60%, ORR of 77.8%, estimated 36-month overall survival (OS) rate of 82.4% (95% CI, 73.8-91.0) and PFS of 24 months (95% CI, 12.0 to NE).
+Median OS was not reached (95% CI, NE-NE).9

 Glofitamab